AKA-5/DynamicSubgraphIsomorphism/README.md

 14. Right click in main folder and click open with Git Bash here.<br> <img src="https://github.com/user-attachments/assets/a77f3a1d-e5b8-4a80-ae52-85cf463d04f2" width="500" />
 15. Type **./launcher.sh** and press Enter. <br><img src="https://github.com/user-attachments/assets/e3ea99ef-4dbc-414d-bcdb-5a847daa1a7c" width="500" />

-And there you go you have successfully ran the sample code.
+And there you go you have successfully ran the sample code.     <br><br>  Credits To: (M Kaleem Akhtar: https://github.com/AKA-5 )